AP Computer Science Principles

 Set Your Students Up for Success

-With all three tools working together, your students will have everything they need to excel on the Create Performance Task.
+With both tools working together, your students will have everything they need to excel on the Create Performance Task.

 Code & Video Complete